Probiotics appear on store shelves everywhere you go. Many claim to boost immunity, energy levels and even help with weight loss.

 The Bottom Line on Probiotics

-There is a lot we still don’t know about the role probiotics play in our long-term health and disease risk.
+There is a lot we still don’t know about the role probiotics play in our long-term health.
 Like many other uncertainties in the nutrition world, moderate amounts probably won’t hurt you, but too much might hurt.

 “Many people eat probiotic food like yogurt to feed their gut micro-biome.
 The idea is to feed the good bacteria in our guts that extract nutrients from food.
 But a healthier and more direct approach is to feed the healthy microbes what they want to eat—plenty of fiber!
 There’s no fiber in yogurt or other animal products like meat, fish, eggs, and cheese.
 Instead, focus on the Fabulous Five: vegetables, fruit, whole grains, nuts, and seeds.
 The fiber from these plants feeds the microbes that keep you lean.
 Your gut micro-biome responds quickly, so prime your body for health tomorrow by eating fiber today.” states Linda Watson, Plant-Based Nutritionist and Founder of Cook for Good.